cc32d9/pobox/README.md

 The two utilities in "nodejs" folder are for sending and decoding the messages.
-The sending script looks for permission called "pobox" on the recipient account, and takes its public key fo rencryption.
+The sending script looks for permission called "pobox" on the recipient account, and takes its public key for encryption.
 If it's not found, it uses the recipient's active key.